tinko26/ao/docs/api/demos/ao_mikroe_2340/ao_led.h.md

     AO_LEDS_D    = AO_LEDS_3
 };
 ```

-This type represents LEDs.
-It is used as a bitmask and defines the following symbols.

 | `AO_LEDS_NONE` | `0000` | Represents no LEDs. |
 | `AO_LEDS_0`    | `0001` | Represents LED A at pin A6. |